The Living Expenses Support Scheme (LESS) is here to help students who are in need of additional financial support during the academic year.

 I’m a module retriever

-Full-time undergraduate students retrieving modules on a part-time basis must be attending classes and studying at least 50% of the full-time equivalent course.
-They must also have taken their full entitlement of student loan.
+Full-time undergraduate students retrieving modules on a part-time basis must be attending classes must also have taken their full entitlement of student loan.

 I’m a full-time postgraduate student

 Guidelines are followed which assume that a student receives a minimum income level per week, regardless of whether or not this is the case.
 It is expected that students will have made reasonable provisions for themselves and any dependants before beginning their course.
 This means that Postgraduate students will be expected to show that they made adequate provision for tuition fees and living costs before starting the course.
-This could include income from earnings, a partner’s earnings, savings, loans – including a Professional and Career Development Loan (PCDL) and the Master’s Loan (ML), overdrafts etc. You must have applied for the PCDL/ML and show proof (even if the application was declined) to be eligible to apply to the Living Expenses Support Scheme.
+This could include income from earnings, a partner’s earnings, savings, loans – including the Master’s Loan (ML), overdrafts etc. You must have applied for the ML and show proof (even if the application was declined) to be eligible to apply to the Living Expenses Support Scheme.

 You must have paid the tuition fees in full for the whole academic year before you can submit an application.